 Their song operated as a trap for seamen.

-10. How did Ulysses escape the Sirens?
+10. How did Odysseus escape the Sirens?

 He closed the crew's ears with wax and tied himself to the ship's mast.